krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 1 + 1 + 10 + (1 + 5) \times n = 6n + 12
 $$

-In reality, however, **counting an algorithm's runtime is neither reasonable nor realistic**.
-First, we do not want to tie the estimated time to the running platform, because algorithms need to run on various different platforms.
-Second, it is difficult to know the runtime of each type of operation, which brings great difficulty to the estimation process.
+In reality, however, **trying to count an algorithm's exact runtime is neither practical nor realistic**.
+First, we do not want to tie the estimated time to the running platform, because algorithms need to run on many different platforms.
+Second, it is difficult to know the runtime of each type of operation, which makes the estimation process extremely difficult.

 ## 2.3.1 &nbsp; Counting Time Growth Trends